StackExchange/haproxy-kubefigurator/readme.md

-# Service Router Configurator #
+# Proxy Konfigurator #

-Service Router Configurator creates haproxy configurations for Kubernetes services.
+Proxy Konfigurator creates haproxy configurations for Kubernetes services.

 ## Quick Start ##

-`go get go.mikenewswanger.com/service-router-configurator`
+`go get go.mikenewswanger.com/proxy-konfigurator`

-Service Router Configurator depends on `kubectl` on the host system.
+Proxy Konfigurator depends on `kubectl` on the host system.

 The following can be used to run and will use the default `kubectl` context to connect to the kubernetes cluster.